andrasq/node-k-profiler/Readme.md

 Summary:

-    require('k-profiler');
+    require('@kinvey/profiler');

 K-profiler installs handlers for SIGUSR1 and SIGUSR2, causing the app to toggle execution trace capture on the USR1 signal, and to save a heap snapshot on the USR2 signal.
 The files are plain-text json format.

-To tell the app to capture an execution trace, send it a SIGUSR2 to start the trace, and another SIGUSR2 to stop the trace and write the results.
+To tell the app to capture an execution trace, send it a SIGUSR1 to start the trace, and another SIGUSR1 to stop the trace and write the results.

     # first signal starts an execution trace, the second signal saves it to file
     $ kill -USR1 $pid ; sleep 2 ; kill -USR1 $pid